Tetbury - St Mary the Virgin

 The tower did eventually begin to list to one side, and in 1891 it was torn down and rebuilt using the same stones.
 The current building was built over the years 1777 - 1781 under the direction of Francis Hiorne of Warwick, who designed a lofty and spacious building incorporating a very tall nave with much shorter ambulatories to the north and south.

-The most prominent feature of the interior are the dark oak box pews, which seem to fill the entire space.
+The church interior is notable for its box pews, which seem to fill the entire space.
 Above is a gallery withan organ recess.

 At the north west corner of the nave are the remains of a 13th century effigy.
 This is believed to be William de Braose (see our Tetbury town article).
 Bits of the effigy were found in the churchyard, and other bits under the floor of the church during restoration work.
 When the head and torso of the effigy were put together they fitted perfectly.